HeckHeckHeckHeck/Orca-Workshop/README.md

 Example:
 `;13C` - Pilot plays note 'C' of octave 3 (default volume and length)

+### Congrats
+Congratulations you have witnessed the easiest programming language to make a sound.
+2 operators are all you need.
+Now return to the **Tutorial main function** to plan your next adventure.

 ## Tutorial 2a: CakeTracker

+In this tutorial we will learn how, using only 4 more operators, we can melodize beethoven out of the water like a piece of cake.

 ### 1. Counter